 - Project management support for digital preservation (e.g. collection and deposit of project artifacts into the UAL archives)

 - Access to digitization equipment or services

 - Use of digital repository infrastructure and tools

 - Brief budget with one or two line explanation of items. ***In your budget, please separate line items into two groups: 1) cash (to be covered by the $5,000 cash portion of the grant) and 2) in-kind (those that would form part of the in-kind contribution requested from ARC/Library).***

 How to apply

-We expect to communicate results by December 21st.
+We expect to communicate results by mid-late December.
 Please feel free to contact us for further information.

 Successful past applications: Several examples of successful past applications can be found in our Successful Grants Library.
 (Log in to Google Apps with your U of A CCID to be able to view them)